Suspect in custody after 6 killed in spree of shootings in Mississippi

 Authorities say a person was in custody Saturday after six people were killed in a series of related shootings in eastern Mississippi.

 Clay County Sheriff Eddie Scott said on Facebook that "multiple innocent lives" were lost "due to violence" in the town of West Point, near the Alabama border.
-The sheriff told WTVA that six people were killed in three locations.
+Authorities identified the suspect as 24-year-old Daricka M. Moore.